At 5 weeks of pregnancy, you would have definitely gotten a positive result.

 At 5 week of pregnancy, your body is adjusting to the new life growing inside you.

-Hormones are rapidly increasing, particularly human chorionic gonadotropin (hCG), progesterone, and estrogen.
+Hormones are rapidly increasing, particularly human chorionic gonadotropin (hCG), progesterone, and oestrogen.

 These hormones play critical roles in supporting the pregnancy and preparing your body for the months ahead.